Leadership Camp

 Choose Friends Wisely • Make Healthy Choices • Resist Peer Pressure

-For any questions, contact Erika Bradbury at ebradbury@careofsem.com
+For any questions, contact Erika Bradbury, Prevention Program Manager at ebradbury@careofsem.com

 CARE helped me to find a huge part of who I am.
 I love everything that I do with them, and I can’t wait to have a career where I get to do that sort of thing every day.
 That is the reason that I want to be a social worker.